 Bulimia Nervosa

-An eating disorder which includes binge eating and inappropriate compensatory behaviors
+An eating disorder which includes binge eating and inappropriate compensatory behaviors; symptoms include the following:

 • System(s) affected: oropharyngeal, endocrine/metabolic, gastrointestinal, dermatologic, cardiovascular, pulmonary, psychiatric